A semi-canonical reduction for periods of Kontsevich-Zagier: Semi-algebraic compactification of domains and resolution of poles

-\begin{cor} Any period can be represented as a sum of well-defined integrals of rational functions in $\RRalg(x_1,\ldots,x_d)$ over compact semi-algebraic sets, obtained algorithmically respecting the KZ--rules from another integral representation. \end{cor}
+\begin{cor} Any period can be represented as a sum of absolutely convergent integrals of rational functions in $\RRalg(x_1,\ldots,x_d)$ over compact semi-algebraic sets, such that each rational function is regular over the corresponding integration domain.
+Moreover, such a representation can be obtained in an effective algorithmic way respecting the KZ-rules from any other integral representation. \end{cor}